 DOWNLOAD THE MOTOR VEHICLE LAWS RESOURCE LIST

-DirecTV recently started to send notices to customers that the distant network signal access would cease at the end of May 2020.
-FMCA has heard from a few members about this.
-Of course, the timing of this loss of service is unfortunate.
-RVers and others are relying heavily on network stations for news and entertainment.
+Meanwhile, DirecTV sent out notices to customers that the distant network signal access would cease at the end of May 2020, and some members wrote to FMCA to express their concern about this.
+Of course, the timing of this loss of service was unfortunate.
+RVers and others have been relying heavily on network stations for news and entertainment.

-So, that same group of RV industry companies has signed another joint letter asking Congress to extend the provisions of the license at least until the end of the year.
+So, that same group of RV industry companies signed another joint letter asking Congress to extend the provisions of the license at least until the end of the year.
 Nothing has resulted from that yet, but DirecTV continued to work toward a solution.

 FMCA members are encouraged to contact their own representatives to ask that they take action to make permanent changes in the Section 119 license to prevent RVers from losing service.
 Members can find contact information for their congressional representative via www.house.gov and their senators through www.senate.gov.